Exelotl24/data-science-S2025/challenges/c02-michelson-assignment.md

 **Observations**: Similarities - The mean for both the simulated and real measurements are the same, so are the positive and negative error values.
 Certain means for each day are similar between the graphs, such as on Jun 16.

-Differences - the line that represents the mean for each day as well as the data point for each day are different and differ from the real measurements almost randomly.
+Differences - The real mean values for each day tend to have more “dramatic” spikes (ones that fall outside of the control limits), as this graph has three spikes of that nature, while the simulated graph only has two.
+The simulated graph also tends to have more individual data points that lay close to the median line than the real data.

 ### **q5** You have access to a few other variables.
 Construct a **at least three** visualizations of `VelocityVacuum` against these other factors.
 Are there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?